data-forge/data-forge-js/README.md

 An index is actually just another Series so you can call the `toArray` function or anything else that normally works for a Series:

-	var arrayOfValues = index.toArray();
+	var arrayOfIndexValues = index.toArray();

 ## Adding a column

-New columns can be added to a DataFrame.
-This doesn't change the original data-frame, it generates a new data-frame that contains the additional column.
+New columns can be added to a dataframe.
+This doesn't change the original dataframe, it generates a new one with the additional column.

 	var newDf = df.withSeries("Some-New-Column", someNewSeries);